Updated: August 24, 2018

 Use a separate document to list property and assets in your trust.
 This list can be attached as a schedule to your declaration of trust.

-It is important to keep your trust documents safe:
+It is important to keep your trust documents safe after you have executed the documents:

 Transfer the title of property to the trust